 function acts as a cache, so multiple calls return

-the same font object.
-And display_px
+the same font object, maintaining idempotency.
+And dpx

-always returns the same result given the same inputs.
-In other words all
+does math, so it always returns the same result given the same inputs.

-of our layout
+In other words all of our layout

-methods are now idempotent.
+methods are now

-it’s safe to call layout
+It’s therefore safe to call layout

-multiple times on the same
+multiple times on the

-we can skip redundant calls!
+called, we can skip redundant calls!
 That makes idempotency the

 foundation for the rest of this chapter, which is all about skipping